CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 The form won't work yet, but you should be able to access the create view.

 - On your own add a view for the About page.
-Make sure this view is loaded from the *FilmController*.
+Make sure this view is loaded from the _FilmController_.

 ## Setting up the Database

 - First we need to delete our existing films table from our database.
 - In phpmyadmin, select your films table
 - Select operations
-- Scroll down to the bottom of the page and select drop to delete the table.
+- Scroll down to the bottom of the page and select 'drop' to delete the table.

 ### Specifiying the database settings

-- Back in your code editor, open the *.env* file.
+- Back in VS Code, open the _.env_ file.
-- Find the database settings in this file and edit them to specify mysql as the database, and your database, username and password e.g.
+- Find the database settings in this file and edit them to specify _mysql_ as the database, and your database, username and password e.g.

 ```
 DB_CONNECTION=mysql